 Other curricular experiences currently offered to undergraduate students at MSU include diversity/global learning (study abroad), service learning (community-based learning), and undergraduate research.
 Prior to the Bulldog Experience pilot year, approximately 500 students participated in diversity/global learning study abroad experiences annually.
 In terms of service learning, about 60 undergraduate courses have a Community-Engaged Learning designation with an approximate enrollment of 1,500 students across all sections of those courses.
-With regard to undergraduate research, a minimum of about 375 undergraduate students have participated in formal undergraduate research projects guided by faculty researchers; however, tracking the exact number was difficult to determine because these experiences have not been formalized on a transcript.
+Regarding undergraduate research, a minimum of about 375 undergraduate students have participated in formal undergraduate research projects guided by faculty researchers; however, tracking the exact number of students involved was difficult because these experiences have not been formalized on a transcript.